0atman/noboilerplate/scripts/38-autism.md

 If this method sounds like a therapist, there's a reason for that.

-There could be more than 5 reasons in the chain, by the way, the "5whys" system actually asks as many questions as needed to get to the root cause.
-I record only the most important 5 in my summaries.
+There could be more than 5 whys in the chain, by the way, the "5whys" system actually asks as many questions as needed to get to the root cause.
+We record only the most important 5 in our review.

 The 5whys I've demoed here may or may not be valid for you or for me, but I hope you can see the utility in drilling down from surface-level actions and reactions to the underlying causes.